Lilybuds: Broadcast

 The series originally airs on Discovery Kids in Latin America in its first release.
-The series is also shown of TiJi in France, Knowledge Kids and TVO Kids in Canada, DKids in the Middle East and North Africa, France.TV in France, and Tiny Pop in the United Kingdom.
+The series is also shown on TiJi in France, Knowledge Kids in Canada, DKids in the Middle East and North Africa, France.TV in France, and Tiny Pop in the United Kingdom.
 The series was also viewed on the online subscription video on demand service Showmax in South Africa.